-2 seemingly simple words asked typically at the end of an interview but yet taken for granted by many candidates.
-I am sure most of us have some form of questions to ask the interviewer at the end of an interview, perhaps it is about their vision or organization direction, the team or companyculture, or maybe just to ask the interviewer on elaborating more on the roles and responsibilities of the job you’re applying for.
+Two seemingly simple words asked typically at the end of an interview but yet taken for granted by many candidates.
+I am sure most of us have questions to ask the interviewer at the end of an interview; perhaps it is about their vision or organisation direction, the team or company culture, or maybe just to ask the interviewer on elaborating more on the roles and responsibilities of the job you’re applying for.

 As the saying goes, there is more than one way to skin a cat.
-Similarly, there are many ways to ask the same question and what you must do is to ensure you articulate it with finesse and leave a lasting impression.
+Similarly, there are many ways to ask the same question and what you must do is to ensure you articulate it with finesse and leave a lasting positive impression.
 Always phrase your questions in an intelligent, thoughtful and cordial manner.
-That means putting extra thought into even the words you choose to use.
+That means putting extra thought into the choice of words you use.

-Here are 6 guidelines and tips I feel will give you a good idea on what to ask and to ace your Q&A segment of the interview as an active recruiter.
+Here are six guidelines and tips I feel will give you a good idea on what to ask and to ace your Q&A segment of the interview as an active candidate.

 I would recommend you prepare around 5 questions in advance and perhaps ask only 2 or 3.
 This is because during the course of the interview, you may find that the interviewer has inadvertently answered some of your questions.
 Having no questions may seemingly portray that you are not interested enough in the job/company or, worse, are ill-prepared.
 We had an experience from a hiring manager who took a candidate out of the running despite him checking all the boxes “because he didn’t have any questions”.

-You should also prioritize your questions based on the interview situation.
+You should also prioritise your questions based on the interview situation.

 If it is the first interview, you may want to ask for information that matters most early and more probing questions at subsequent interviews.

-If it is an an all-day interview during which you meet with different interviewers, you may consider asking questions that fit the roles of those individuals and ask a single question for all in order to compare responses!
+If it is an an all-day interview during which you meet with different interviewers, you may consider asking questions that fit the roles of those individuals as well as a common question for all in order to compare responses!
 We like questions like, “How would you describe the culture here?” and see if they all tell you the same thing!

-When interviewing for a senior management role, trivial questions should best be avoided.
-Examples of this would be what are the company benefits, working hours, parking charges and you get the idea.
+When interviewing for a senior management role, trivial questions are best avoided.
+Examples of this would be what are the company benefits, working hours, parking charges - you get the idea.
 There is a time and place for these to be discussed, and it is usually when you are viewing the employment contract, not during the interview process.

-- Asking specific job related questions with I or me
+3. Asking specific job related questions with “I” or “me”

 “What is your vision for the company?”
 VS “Could you share with me your strategic vision for the function within the next 12 months and how I can help you to achieve it?"